-Step 4: Once done, the process is complete and your files have been successfully exported in a file format.
+Step 4: The process is complete, and your files have been successfully exported in a file format.

 Option 3: Automating the backup process

 The third step in the process is to automate your exports.
-Here, you need to follow a few specific steps to schedule your periodic backups.
+Here, you need to follow specific steps to schedule periodic backups.
 You can easily create successful automated backups of your store via the adnabu Shopify backup app that is available in the store.

 To use it, all you need to do is install the application and complete these three steps:

-Step 1: LInk the source for which you need to create a backup.
-Set up the source by connecting the app to your Shopify store and select the required data sets which you want to export.
+Step 1: Link the source you need to create a backup.
+Set up the source by connecting the app to your Shopify store and select the required data sets you want to export.

-Step 3: Create a schedule for which youd like your backups.
-Once youve selected the time slot for which youd like to create backups, its time to Save and Run the steps.
+Step 3: Create a schedule for which you’d like your backups.
+Once you’ve selected the time slot you’d like to create backups, it’s time to Save and Run the steps.

-Now that we have covered all the possible options where you can export your Shopify store, lets have a look at all the individual elements and see how can we export them manually.
+Now that we have covered all the possible options where you can export your Shopify store let’s look at all the individual elements and see how we can export them manually.